 Can a woman be elected president?
-Of-fucking-course they can.
+Of-fucking-course she can.

 Clearly we’re left with a lot of scar tissue from the previous presidential race, but some folks are taking the wrong lessons away from a scenario that should have taught us to know better.
 The lesson that came out of 2016 was not that we will not see a woman in the Oval Office in 2020.
 Rest assured, there are Democrats who have spent the past almost-four years poring over the “what went wrong” of it all, and candidates like Warren are putting that to good use.
 When in the spring of last year, Warren held a town hall in—of all places—Jackson, Miss., at Jackson State, a historically black college, it struck me as massively significant.
 Watching her onstage, carefully explaining her policy ideas early in her campaign, felt like a pledge to not make the mistakes of 2016, and to invest in the people who have traditionally been dismissed by the establishment.

-I also don’t think that it’s unreasonable to place some hope in the activating force of rage that has been ignited and steadily stoked within women as they not only watched an immensely qualified woman lose the office to an unqualified, overstuffed reality television meme who can barely string together a coherent sentence, but also have been constantly reminded, on a national scale, of these power structures on the basis of sex ever since: “Grab her by the pussy.”
+I also don’t think that it’s unreasonable to place some hope in the activating force of rage that has been ignited and steadily stoked within women as they not only watched an immensely qualified woman lose the office to an unqualified, overstuffed reality television meme who can barely string together a coherent sentence, but also have been constantly reminded, on a national scale, of these power structures on the basis of sex ever since: “Grab ’em by the pussy.”
 The Harvey Weinstein case.
 The #MeToo movement.
 An overwhelming onslaught of abortion restrictions.
 The Kavanaugh hearing.
 The Kavanaugh confirmation.
 Stacey Abrams’ Senate loss.
 E. Jean Carroll’s lawsuit against the president for sexual assault.
 All of this, and more, coupled with the constant little, exhausting, steady soul-suck of sexism that we encounter in our daily lives (from men, yes, but women, too).
 I’m not really saying anything that my girl Rebecca Traister has not already said, but my god, people, let’s grow up and have an adult conversation about this that doesn’t dismiss women for every little move they make.

 As Traister writes in The Cut today: